Skip to main content

 Materials shall be appropriate for the subject area and for the age, emotional development, ability level, learning styles, and social development of Sunset Ridge students.

-Materials shall represent differing viewpoints of controversial issues so that users may be motivated to engage in critical analysis of such issues, to explore their own beliefs, attitudes, and behavior, and to make intelligent judgments in their everyday lives.
+Materials shall represent differing viewpoints on controversial issues so that users may be motivated to engage in critical analysis of such issues, to explore their own beliefs, attitudes, and behavior, and to make intelligent judgments in their everyday lives.

 For further information on library selection policies in general, please see the following ALA documents: